mmistakes/minimal-mistakes/docs/_docs/18-history.md

 - Improve `page` and `archive` layouts to visually center main content and harmonize sidebar widths and placement. [#1166](https://github.com/mmistakes/minimal-mistakes/pull/1166)
 - Increase font-size of code blocks.
 - Reduce indent of nested "table of contents" links.

+## Bug Fixes

+- Fix positioning of sidebar table of contents when using `layout: splash`. [#1169](https://github.com/mmistakes/minimal-mistakes/issues/1169)

 ### Maintenance